 After initial screening, an effective evaluation process considers issues such as desirability, technical feasibility and financial feasibility.
-There may be more formal steps which may be appropriate, such as a value-for-money (VfM) study, also referred to as the P3 "business case" by some P3 sponsors.
-A VfM study typically compares a traditional public sector approach (the "public sector comparator") with a "shadow bid" for delivery of the same project as a P3, taking into account differences in construction costs (including lifecycle efficiencies under the P3), delivery schedule, public versus private financing costs, and project risk allocation.
+There may be more formal steps which may be appropriate, such as a value-for-money (VfM) study.
+A VfM study would, for example, compare a public sector traditional approach to a "shadow bid" in a P3 context, and evaluate all relevant project risks in a cash flow context.